Dheerajkk3/aws-sysops-study/README.md

 # aws-sysops-study

 ## RDS
 - RDS (Relational Database service) is a AWS service offering to create databases on cloud.

+- It has 6 engine types.

 - It is manaaged DB service by AWS which means that users can't SSH to the DB servers.